 God is always on time and there are many examples of people in the Bible, who patiently waited for God to move in their life.
-Abraham is one such man and tonight in our group study we will learn from the life of Abraham.
+Abraham is one such man and tonight in our sermon we will learn from the life of Abraham.
 There are many sermons and studies that deal with Abraham’s bright side.
-For this particular study, however, we are going to consider three mistakes he made.
+For this particular sermon, however, we are going to consider three mistakes he made.

 Read Genesis 15:1-6; 16:1-16

 A. Abraham is one of the few people in the Old Testament to enjoy the privilege of hearing from God in person.
 God’s message to Abraham was threefold.
 He gave assurance to his servant (Do not be afraid), promised divine protection (I’m your shield), and to reward greatly (your very great reward).

 B. God’s message was a message of hope.
 But Abraham was a prisoner of his circumstances.
 He questioned God’s ability (…what can you give me…?) and complained (…you have given me no children…).
 God offered him hope.
 But he was a prisoner of his circumstances.

 C. God offers us hope through his word every day.
 But we miss it because we haven’t taken the time to grow a receptive attitude.
 A receptive attitude is essential if we want to wait for God’s appointed time.
 Without it, our faith will suffer.

 2. Attempted to fit God into a Box

 A. Abraham wanted nothing but a son and an heir.
 His expectations were narrow.
 But God’s plan was much broader and higher.
 He wanted to produce a whole nation through Abraham’s offspring.